Cyber Security Interview

 How does Amshire Solutions help small business protect themselves from these attacks?

-We have seen in recent months that, in the case of those that have been infected and and had their data encrypted, the virus itself has been a new variant.
+We have seen in recent months that, in the case of those that have been infected and had their data encrypted, the virus itself has been a new variant.
 In many cases, it was released in the morning and businesses have been hit that same morning before vendors knew what was happening. this means that patches aren’t available to protect businesses.
-This is why a layered approach is so important, as it covers all bases.
+Therefore, a layered approach is so important, as it covers all bases.

 What should business do to protect themselves?